farmOS/farmOS/docs/guide/location.md

 Only logs that have been marked as "done" are taken into consideration.

 Every movement has a "Movement To" field on it, which is required in order to record a movement.
-It also includes an optional "Movement From" field (which will be automatically filled in with the asset's current location if it is left blank), and a "Movement Geometry" field (which can be used to specify a more specific location of the assets on a map).
+It also includes an optional "Movement Geometry" field, which can be used to specify a more specific location of the assets on a map.

 ## Creating movement logs